What is the Heritage Tribune?

-The European Heritage Tribune (abbreviated as EHT) is a free periodical e-mail newsletter that offers an overview of all the news on Cultural Heritage from all over Europe.
+The European Heritage Tribune (abbreviated as EHT) is a free periodical e-mail newsletter that offers an overview of all the news on Cultural Heritage from the European Countries and institutions.
 We select our news specifically to cover pan-European developments, events or views.
 If we believe it is of interest from a professional point of view we also publish local news.

 The newsletter is supported by a website with a news archive and by channels on Twitter and Facebook.
 The EHT started in 2019 and is part of the legacy of the European Year of Cultural Heritage 2018 (EYCH2018) (https://www.eych2018.com/).
 We are based in Amsterdam, the Netherlands.

 Why a European newsletter?

 European heritage sectors are rapidly growing towards each other.
 The EYCH2018 attests to that.
 People from different countries are increasingly seeking to exchange knowledge and work together.
 At the EHT we aim to keep everybody up to date on what’s happing at the other side of the border, contributing to a growing European base of knowledge and experience, connecting people from the cultural heritage sector with other cultural and creative sectors.

 How does the Heritage Tribune collect the news?